 Seek Care Immediately if

-- You are not passing BMs through your stoma.
+- Bowel contents will not drain through your stoma.

 - You have pus draining from your stoma.

-- Your abdomen is swollen, hard, painful, and you are vomiting.
+- Your abdomen is swollen, hard, or painful, or you are vomiting.

 - Your stoma slips farther out of your abdomen than it should be.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Ileostomy Closure (Precare)